olagokemills/coure-test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.3.

+Folder structure:
+Src-
+app
+task-form
+Contains the component housing the task form that is loaded in a modal, which is responsible for creation and deletion task-list
+Contains the component housing the task display.
+You also get to load the triggers from this point Utilities
+Models
+It contains the interface used for the task model
+ Resuables
+reusable-button
+Contains the component housing the buttons used in the application reusable-input
+Contains the reusable input use for task creation Services
+Contains the filter services, task service, and utilities service with their corresponding test files

+    assets
+        Contains the static images used in the application

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.